nelsonfigueroa/nelson.cloud/content/posts/2020-01-04-kubernetes-concepts-and-hands-on.md

 In an earlier section, I briefly mentioned that you can specify Kubernetes objects using YAML files.
 We're going to deploy a Ruby on Rails application on Minikube using YAML files. (*Note: The application was created by me for learning purposes, but we could be using any other image for this*)

-Using YAML files are useful because they allow you to version control your Kubernetes resources and modify them in a single file.
+Using YAML files is useful because they allow you to version control your Kubernetes resources and modify them in a single file.
 Whenever changes are made to a YAML file, we simply need to run `kubectl apply` as you'll see soon.
 This process can even be automated in a CI service.

 First, let's start a fresh Minikube instance.
 Go ahead and delete the current Minikube VM and start another one: